 Let’s tour the county’s mostly warmer, Merlot-loving appellations, starting in the south:

 For many years, one of the top wines at this mountaintop winery, and which gets regular attention and acclaim from the top critics, has been their unusually labeled Sonoma-Napa Merlot.
 In fact, the ranch is split between the counties.
 Seated tastings and tours available.

 Making a claim as the first to plant Merlot in Sonoma Valley in the 1970s, this iconic, California mission-styled winery hosts a popular, sumptuous wine and food program.
 The reserve Merlot comes from their certified sustainable Behler vineyard down the road, and even the entry-level Merlot is also partly sourced from Behler and the Wild Oak vineyard adjacent the winery.

 The winery’s critically acclaimed flagship Cinq Cepages is a Bordeaux-styled blend, so you can bet one of those cepages, or varieties, is Merlot.
 Nearly unrivaled “wine castle” appeal in a gorgeous setting under the Mayacamas Mountains.

 8555 Sonoma Highway, Kenwood, 707-257-5784

-Notable for their exclusive Jack London Vineyard Merlot from the famous author’s Sonoma Mountain estate, Kenwood is big on Merlot, offering no fewer than three additional Sonoma County, appellation, and club-only Merlots.
-A new look and under new ownership, but still quite reasonable prices and old-fashioned tasting room.
+Notable for their exclusive Jack London Vineyard Merlot from the famous author’s Sonoma Mountain estate, Kenwood Vineyards is big on Merlot, offering no fewer than three additional Sonoma County, appellation, and club-only Merlots.
+A new look and under new ownership, but still quite reasonable prices and an old-fashioned tasting room.

 9592 Sonoma Highway, Kenwood, 707-282-4228